Hieu-with-love/tech-shop-hcmute/README.md

 ('Belkin', 'https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSk8QL3Qnj2-H9r4aN4UhlgMWfpZhDztdVCig&s', 1);

+INSERT INTO tech_shop.categories (id, description, name, active) VALUES (1, 'An electronic machine that is used for storing, organizing, and finding words, numbers, etc.', 'Computer', 1), (2, 'A mobile phone that performs many of the functions of a computer, typically having a touchscreen interface, internet access, and an operating system capable of running downloaded applications.', 'Phone', 1), (3, 'Additional components or devices that enhance functionality or aesthetics, often used with primary devices.', 'Accessory', 1);

+INSERT INTO payments(id, payment_name)
+VALUES
+(1, 'cod'),
+(2, 'paypal'),
+(3, 'vnpay');

 INSERT INTO tech_shop.products (
     id, created_at, updated_at, battery, brand_id, category_id, cpu, description, front_camera,
     graphic_card, monitor, product_name, os, port, price, ram, rear_camera, stock_quantity,